Is GitHub API Requests Down?

 GitHub API Requests is operational

-IsDown has tracked 51 incidents for GitHub API Requests since started monitoring GitHub downtimes in April 2020.
-We are also collecting data from 4000+ services, and normalize the data to give you a clear picture of the impact of the outage.
+IsDown has tracked 54 incidents for GitHub API Requests since started monitoring GitHub status in April 2020.
+We collect data from 4200+ services, and normalize the data to give you a clear picture of the impact of the outage.

-We are investigating reports of degraded performance for API Requests, Git Operations and Issues
+We are investigating reports of degraded performance for API Requests and Git Operations

-We are investigating reports of degraded performance for API Requests, Git Operations and Issues
+We are investigating reports of degraded performance for API Requests and Git Operations

 Paul